Premier Active Membership

 Membership is open to any educator practicing in a New Jersey school district who is not currently serving in a school administrator or supervisory capacity.
 Aspiring administrator members are not eligible to hold office or vote.
 Aspiring members are permitted to serve on standing committees as non-voting members.
 Aspiring members would not be permitted to serve as a committee chair.

 Retired membership is open to former premier active, associate, and/or aspiring administrators.
 Retired members are not eligible to vote or hold office.
 Many services can automatically continue, and others are available for a fee.
 Lifetime membership is open to retired members with five years of uninterrupted membership.
 The fee is paid once.

 Organizational / Support Services Membership

-Organizational membership is open to any person in a group or organization that provides, contributes, or promotes services to the educational community.
+Organizational membership is open to any person in a group or organization that provides, contributes, or promotes services to the educational community, such as custodian staff.
 Organizational members are not eligible to hold office or vote.
 They are entitled to all NJPSA services and benefits.
 These include legal services, negotiations, and field representation, association paid insurance, professional development services, and publications.